Kohat: Early history

 The region had been primarily populated by Orakzai Pashtuns, who were then displaced from the west by the Bangash in the 14th-15th centuries, and Khattaks from the south.
 The Kohat region was likely firmly dominated by Bangash tribesmen by the early late 15th century following a decisive battle at nearby Alizai, after which Bangash tribes settled in the fertile valleys and assimilated remaining indigenous inhabitants into the larger Bangash tribe, while Orakzai tribes were confined to the nearby hills.

 The first historical record of the city comes from the Baburnama autobiography of Mughal emperor Babur.
 After capturing Peshawar, Babur was reportedly told of vast riches in Kohat.
 He invaded and plundered Kohat in 1505, only to discover the tales of its wealth were exaggerated.
 After capturing Kohat, Babur's army marched towards Bangash country, where he defeated a band of tribesmen.

 Durrani period

-During the Persian Empire's invasion of the Mughal Empire in the 1730s and 1740s, Kohat escaped destruction as Emperor Nader Shah's forces followed invasion routes north in the Peshawar Valley.
+During the Nader Shah's invasion of the Mughal Empire in the 1730s and 1740s, Kohat escaped destruction as Emperor Nader Shah's forces followed invasion routes north in the Peshawar Valley.
 Following the departure of Persian forces, Kohat was absorbed into the Durrani Empire by 1747.

 Following the fall of Shah Shuja Durrani in 1810, Kohat was brought under control of the Durrani kingdom based in Peshawar and Kabul, which leased lordship of the city to various chiefs.
 The first chief of Kohat was Mirza Girani, who was followed in succession until 1818 by Shakur Khan, and Sultan Muhammad.
 In 1818, Kohat came under the control of Samad Khan following the collapse of Durrani suzerainty, though the city then came under the influence of Pir Muhammad in 1827.